endercase/Server-Monitor/README.md

 <br>
 #Requisites
-* You need to have Shift installed.
+* You need to have Shift installed.<br>

-* Install this script only in one server and make sure you whitelist this server's IP in all servers.
+* Install this script only in one server and make sure you whitelist this server's IP in all servers.<br>
-* You need to have [fs, http, node-cmd, path] installed in npm, for example: npm install node-cmd
+* You need to have [fs, http, node-cmd, path] installed in npm, for example: npm install node-cmd<br>
 * Make sure to add your new serverport number to your firewall.
-If you are using UFW maybe this can help you: [UFW - First time with a firewall] (https://forum.lisk.io/viewtopic.php?f=38&t=1342)
+If you are using UFW maybe this can help you: [UFW - First time with a firewall] (https://forum.lisk.io/viewtopic.php?f=38&t=1342)<br>

-#Installation
+#Installation<br>
 You need to edit config.json file with all your proper data.
-The structure is as follows:
+The structure is as follows:<br>
 ```
 {
   "name": "mrgr",